mikai233/nesium/README.md

 - Active development with ongoing improvements to accuracy, performance, and compatibility.
 - Still in the early stages, but several key components are already functional.

+## Roadmap

+The long-term vision for Nesium focuses on precision, tooling, and extensibility:

+- [ ] **Accurate NES Emulation**:
+    Achieve cycle-perfect accuracy across CPU, PPU, and APU components.
+The goal is to pass all standard compliance suites (including tricky edge cases in `blargg`'s tests and `nes-test-roms`) and support "unlicensed" or hardware-quirk-dependent titles correctly.

+- [ ] **Advanced Debugging Suite**:
+    Implement a comprehensive debugger within the frontend.
+Planned features include:
+    - Real-time disassembly and stepping.
+    - Memory inspection/editing (RAM, VRAM, OAM).
+    - Nametable, Pattern Table, and Palette viewers.
+    - Breakpoint management (execution, read/write, IRQ).

+- [ ] **Lua Scripting Integration**:
+    Embed a Lua runtime to enable powerful automation and analysis.
+This will support:
+    - Tool-Assisted Speedrun (TAS) workflows.
+    - Custom HUDs and overlays for training or streaming.
+    - Automated regression testing scripts.

 ## UI frontends

 This repository currently ships **two** UI frontends: